Friction (music producer)

-Ed Keeley, better known by his stage name Friction, is a drum and bass producer and DJ from Brighton, England.
+Edward Keeley (born 20 May 1977), better known by his stage name Friction or FineArt, is a British drum and bass record producer and DJ from Brighton, South East England.
 He runs his own record labels, Shogun Audio & Elevate Records, and has formerly presented a regular overnight show on BBC Radio 1.

 Biography

 Brighton-raised Friction is one of many drum and bass DJs to utilise three-to-four decks to mash up his mixes.
 As a teenager Friction was busy playing and promoting events in Brighton when he began collaborating with local producers Stakka & K-Tee who were heavily involved in Andy C's Ram Records label.

 In 1998 Friction released his debut single "Critical Mass" under the stage name Kinnetix, attracting the attention of major labels.
 Soon he was releasing tracks on renowned labels such as Valve, Tru Playaz, Trouble On Vinyl, 31 Records, Hospital, Charge and Renegade Hardware alongside his own Shogun Audio imprint.

-Friction is regarded as one of the biggest DJs in the drum and bass scene, with an extremely fast rise to success.
-Highly regarded for his various mix CDs and releases on labels like Hospital, Tru Playaz and Renegade Hardware.
-One of his biggest tracks was the "Back To Your Roots Remix" on Shogun Audio in 2007.
+Throughout his career, Friction has received critical praise as "one of the biggest DJs in the drum and bass scene, with an extremely fast rise to success."
+His CDs released on the Hospital, Tru Playaz and Renegade Hardware labels have been commercially successful, especially the 2007 track, "Back To Your Roots Remix" on Shogun Audio.

 Friction is the founder of Shogun Audio, and was a regular DJ on the BBC 1Xtra D&B M1X Show.
 He is not to be confused with London-based Skam Artist DJ/producer Fricktion, who specialises in open format genres, or Bobby Friction of the BBC Asian Network.

 Friction has collaborated several times with British singer-songwriter and rapper Example.
 Since Friction's 2011 remix of his #1 hit single "Changed the Way You Kiss Me", Example has co-written songs for Friction ("Led Astray" and "Long Gone Memory") and Friction has co-produced an album track for Example ("Snakeskin").
 Friction also collaborated with English electronic musician Skream in the 2013 song "Kingpin" (featuring UK grime MCs Scrufizzer, P Money and Riko Dan from Roll Deep).

 On 10 January 2012, BBC Radio 1's Zane Lowe made Friction's song "Led Astray" his Hottest Record in the World.